I remember hearing once in a movie a reference that unlike Japan, Ireland is not far from America.

 Other misconceptions I’ve encountered include that Japanese people eat teriyaki chicken all the time, or Panda Express-like dishes.
 Many people also confuse Chinese (or even Korean) culture and customs with Japanese, or think that it must be hard to get around in Japan because of the language barrier.

 Before coming to Japan and later moving here, I was guilty of similar assumptions!
-So, I would like to share a few common misconceptions about Japan, as well as some insight into what Japan is really like.
+So, I would like to share a few common misconceptions about Japan, and some insight into what Japan is really like.

 Misconception 1: As a traveler, it’s hard to get around because of the language barrier.